fabioscagliola/THEC64-Player-XMAS2024/README.md

 # THEC64 Player XMAS2024

-A music player for the Commodore 64 including the five-note phrase from "Close Encounters of the Third Kind" by John Williams.
+A **polyphonic** music player for the Commodore 64 including "Sleigh Ride" by Leroy Anderson.

 ## Introduction